jozsefkovacsacc/bevel/docs/source/developer/dev_prereq.md

 ---

-**NOTE:** You will need at least 8GB RAM to run Bevel on local machine.
+**NOTE:** You will need at least 8GB RAM to run BAF on local machine.

 ---